rupakg/blog/content/posts/how-to-build-a-serverless-alexa-skill.md

 ## Preview the Skill

 Let's see what we have achieved so far.
-We have create a Alexa skill named MeetupEvents.
+We have created an Alexa skill named MeetupEvents.
 Let's preview the skill we created on the Alexa Developer Console.

 ![image](https://user-images.githubusercontent.com/8188/44305288-fa291c00-a341-11e8-9dfa-cecaa83579e1.png)

-After, the skill is built, we can see the Intents populated:
+After the skill is built, we can see the Intents populated:

 ![image](https://user-images.githubusercontent.com/8188/44305357-46289080-a343-11e8-9ff8-506fe47b2265.png)